-Training pace calculator is a great tool for all runners who do various types of training.
-Exercising a lot is not the point, train properly - that really matters.
-Our calculator provides you custom run paces for training, based on your recent race results.
-Check the article below to read more about types of training (e.g., tempo run) and see how to use our running calculator.
-Take this step, and help yourself to be the aware runner!
+The training pace calculator is a great tool for all runners doing various training types.
+Exercising a lot is not the point.
+Training properly is what really matters.
+Our calculator provides you with custom run paces for training based on your recent race results.
+Check out the article below to read more about types of training (e.g., tempo run) and see how to use our running calculator.
+Take this step, and help yourself to be an aware runner!

 Training pace calculator - find your personalized running paces

 If you want to improve your results, you need to follow an oriented training plan (e.g., with various types of training load).
-To do it properly, you need precise data to control your organism.
-You can base, for example, on your actual heart rate.
-We recommend a different way - to use this training pace calculator and train with your personalized paces.
+To do it properly, you need precise data to control your body.
+You can base it on, for example, your actual heart rate.
+We recommend a different way - to use this training pace calculator and our race time improvement calculator to train with your personalized paces.

 How to use training pace calculator?

-In the paragraphs below, you'll learn how to use our calculator.
-Let's analyze the following example: recently, Mark has taken part in a 10 km race.
-He hasn't trained much before, so the result 52 minutes and 23 seconds is pretty good for this newbie runner.
+Recently, Mark took part in a 10 km race.
+He hadn't trained much before, so the result of 52 minutes and 23 seconds is pretty good for this newbie runner.
 Now, input this data into the calculator:

 - Enter the race distance: